CodeupClassroom/php_assessment/README.md

 ## Tests

-From your vagrant box, run
+From your vagrant box, go into the `php-assesment` directory, and run

 ```
 phpunit PHPAssesmentTests
 ```

+This will run a series of tests on your code.
+Read all the messages in the output carefully, they will tell you specifically what your function is expected to output.